dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 ## Useful Commands

 Docker grows on you pretty quickly, doesn't it?
-You may have had loving thoughts about running all future projects in docker or run none at all.
-While that is all good, docker also grows on your disk space.
+You may have had loving thoughts about running all future projects in Docker or run none at all.
+While that is all good, Docker also grows on your disk space.

 I refer to [this](https://lebkowski.name/docker-volumes/) post for some clean up work.
 Be careful when you use the commands.
 It is better to go step by step.